saivamsikaruturi/vamsilabs-dev-notes-main/docs/springboot/SpringIOC.md

   a) init()
   b) destroy()

-* The annotations used are @PostConstruct and @PreDestroy.
+* The annotations used are @PostConstruct and @PreDestroy

       import javax.annotation.PostConstruct;
       import javax.annotation.PreDestroy;

        public class MyBean {

        @PostConstruct
        public void init() {
       // This method will be called after the bean is constructed and its properties are set.
       System.out.println("Bean initialization method called (init()).");
       }

       @PreDestroy
       public void destroy() {
       // This method will be called when the bean is being destroyed, typically during application shutdown.
       System.out.println("Bean destruction method called (destroy()).");
       }

       // Other methods and properties of the bean go here...
       }

 ## Spring Scopes